Advertiser disclosure

 Overview of the Hidden Ivies

-A number of schools are dubbed Ivies, which most people think of as the eight schools in the Ivy League ( Harvard, Princeton, Yale, etc.).
-There are also Public Ivies, the Hidden Ivies we are exploring, and also, Little Ivies, which are mostly private liberal arts colleges that don’t include graduate programs.
+A number of schools are dubbed Ivies, which most people think of as the eight schools in the Ivy League (Harvard, Princeton, Yale, etc.).
+There are also Public Ivies, Hidden Ivies, Ivy Plus schools, and also, Little Ivies, which are mostly private liberal arts colleges that don’t include graduate programs.
 Interestingly, all of the Little Ivies happen to be Hidden Ivies.

 So, what schools are Hidden Ivies?
 Check out the list below to find out!